renato0307/learning-go/it7-cli-api-configuration.md

 go run main.go
 ```

-We will see a new command in the list:
+We will see a new `configure` command in the list:

 ```
 The learning-go-api provides with utility functions like UUID